 Speaking of coffee, the benefit is as follows: ground coffee in the morning is an excellent way to increase intestinal peristalsis .

 What is peristalsis?
 It's the contraction of the muscles around the intestines to speed up the passage of contents.
-Combining coffee with something fatty in the morning (for example, a French breakfast—a roll with butter ) can not only stimulate peristalsis, but also increase bile secretion.
-These two processes promote the elimination of waste, particularly aiding detoxification (though there is an exception for people with Gilbert's syndrome).
+If you combine coffee with something fatty in the morning (for example, a French breakfast – a roll with butter🙂 ), you can not only increase peristalsis, but also increase bile secretion.
+These two processes promote the elimination of waste, in particular, they aid detoxification (although there is an exception for people with Gilbert's syndrome).

-Coffee bean particles inside the intestines also provide an excellent home for beneficial bacteria, i.e., a prebiotic.
+Also, coffee bean particles inside the intestines provide an excellent home for beneficial bacteria, i.e., a prebiotic.
 Therefore, it's important to drink ground coffee, not instant coffee!

 It's also important to remember that coffee is processed with all sorts of chemicals during production!
 Therefore, preference should be given to "major" brands of coffee.